dotkernel/dotkernel/CONTRIBUTING-scratch.md

 # Contributing to DotKernel3

 ## Bug Reports & Feature Requests
-The `Apidemia` team heavily uses (and loves!)
-GitHub for our software management.
+The `Apidemia` team heavily uses GitHub for our open source software management.
 We use GitHub issues to track all bugs and features.

 * **Open an issue**  here on GitHub.
 URL: `https://github.com/dotkernel/`**repo**`/issues` If you can, **please provide a fix and create a pull request (PR) instead**; this will automatically create an issue for you.
 * Report security issues only to security@dotkernel.com
-* Please be patient as not all items will be tested immediately - remember, DotKernel3 is open source and free of charge.
+* Please be patient as not all items will be tested immediately - remember, DotKernel 3 is open source and free of charge.
 * Occasionally we'll close issues if they appear stale or are too vague - please don't take this personally!
 Please feel free to re-open issues we've closed if there's something we've missed and they still need to be addressed.